-In cases where the execution decision is taken by a person or algorithm within the member which is using a dedicated Xetra®T7 trading account for order execution (i.e. CEE Trader, Trader GUI, dedicated account for an algorithm) the provision of short code may be omitted.
+In cases where the execution decision is taken by a person within the member which is using a dedicated Xetra®T7 trading account for order execution (i.e. CEE Trader, Trader GUI) the provision of short code may be omitted.
 In that case, it is implied that execution decision was made by the user of the trading account.
-Members must provide mapping between such trading accounts (Xetra®T7 Trader IDs) and according National IDs or Algorithm IDs via ZSE Member Short Code service.
+Members must provide mapping between such trading accounts (Xetra®T7 Trader IDs) and National IDs via ZSE Member Short Code service.